XR4biomed/XR4biomed.github.io/_pages/home.md

 # Introduction

-"VR/AR for Biomedical Image Analysis and Clinical Neurosciences" is a tutorial for the 2023 International Conference on Computer Vision (ICCV).
+"VR/AR for Biomedical Image Analysis and Clinical Neurosciences" is a tutorial for the 2023 International Conference on Computer Vision (**[ICCV](https://iccv2023.thecvf.com/list.of.accepted.tutorials-91.php)**).

 In this tutorial, we introduce and showcase recent, highly interesting applications of **virtual-reality (VR)** and **augmented-reality (AR)** for **biomedical image analysis and clinical neurosciences**.
 In recent years, there has been a vast interest in VR/AR and biomedical image analysis.
 We hope to bring together VR/AR and biomedical and clinical applications to meet the growing interest across communities.

 Our exciting program will cover the following topics of interest with VR/AR:

-* Life Sciences Image Analysis
+* Life Sciences Image Analysis 🐁 🔬
-* Cerebrovascular Image Analysis
+* Cerebrovascular Image Analysis 🩻 🧠
-* Clinical Neurosciences and Practices
+* Clinical Neurosciences and Practices 🏥 🧠
-* Clinical Anatomy Teaching
+* Clinical Anatomy Teaching 🏥 🩻

 We look forward to seeing you on **Oct 2nd 2023 2pm-6pm @ Paris convention center**!

-## Live Hands-on Sessions
+## Live Hands-on Sessions 🥽

 We will feature live hands-on sessions for the participants!